Berghain: History

 Berghain's origins go back to the mid-1990s.
 Beginning in 1992, Reichsbahnbunker Friedrichstraße was used for hardcore techno parties.
 Thormann and Teufele hosted a male-only fetish club night called Snax.
 Snax Club launched in 1994 with men-only events called Pervy Party.
 One of the locations of Snax Club was Reichsbahnbunker in Mitte.
 In 1995, Snax Club also came to Vrieshuis Amerika in Amsterdam.

 After parties in Bunker ended in December 1996, Snax Club found a steady location of its own, which opened in 1998 and was called Lab.oratory.
-Thormann and Teufele were offered to rent a depot building next to the Lab.oratory.
+Thormann and Teufele were offered a depot building to rent next to the Lab.oratory.
 This venue occupying a former railway repair depot in Friedrichshain became Ostgut.
 Lab.oratory hosted regular gay events, but "on certain nights of the month" Ostgut and Lab.oratory were combined into one space for Snax.
 Unless a Snax event took place, Ostgut was open to the general public.